TheGogy/termsort/README.md

 ![demo](./demo.gif)

 > [!note]
-> This program has only been tested on [foot](https://codeberg.org/dnkl/foot) and [kitty](https://sw.kovidgoyal.net/kitty), and may have flickering or other visual artifacts on other treminals.
+> This program has only been tested on [foot](https://codeberg.org/dnkl/foot) and [kitty](https://sw.kovidgoyal.net/kitty), and may have flickering or other visual artifacts on other terminals.

 ## Contents